 - Pour the filling into the crust and spread the remaining chopped Oreos on top.

 - Bake the cheesecake for 60 minutes and then turn the oven off and leave the cheesecake in the oven for another hour.

 - Transfer the cooled cheesecake to the refrigerator for up to 4 hours until chilled.

-A water bath is optional, but recommended to prevent cracks in the cheesecake.
+A water bath is optional but recommended to prevent cracks in the cheesecake.
 It’s easy to do.
 Wrap the bottom of the springform pan in foil.
-Place the springform pan in a larger pan (like a roasting pan) and pour about 2 cups of water in the roasting pan.
+Place the springform pan in a larger pan (like a roasting pan) and pour about 2 cups of water into the roasting pan.
 Then place that in the oven and bake.

 If you love creamy, decadent desserts, this Vegan Oreo Cheesecake is right up your alley.

 For more detailed information and step-by-step instructions, check out my post on how to make an Oreo Pie Crust.

 Cover and store the cheesecake in the fridge for up to 7 days.
 You can freeze it by wrapping tightly and storing it in a freezer-proof container or a freezer bag.
 It will keep up to 2 months.